This page details the Player settings specific to the Android platform. For a description of the general Player settings, see the Player settings.

 |Auto||Make Unity render to the framebuffer provided by the OS, if possible.
 If a condition is met that prevents your application from rendering to the system framebuffer, the application switches to offscreen rendering and issues a warning to the device console.|

 Set the Aspect Ratio Mode for the device.
-Choose from: Legacy Wide Screen (1.86), Super Wide Screen (2.1) and Custom.
-When you select Custom, an Up To field appears.
-Use this to set a maximum screen width.|
+You can choose from Legacy Wide Screen (1.86), Native Aspect Ratio, and Custom.
+When you choose Custom, the Up To field appears.

-|Portrait Upside Down||Orient the screen so that the device’s Home button is at the top.|
+|Portrait Upside Down||Home button appears at the top.|

 |Portrait||Permite la orientación portrait|